SIOTO JAZZ

 Why are you a supergroup, and what makes you super friends?

 Martin: We’re a supergroup because we all come from different bands and operate more on the principle of “whoever can and whenever they can.”
-As for why the others are great... for example, Blagojce is an excellent drummer—he keeps great time and tempo, very consistent, and I need that because I play with delay.
+As for why the others are great... for example, Blagojche is an excellent drummer—he keeps great time and tempo, very consistent, and I need that because I play with delay.
 Gogo is a very good bassist, creative, and knows how to add elements that weren’t originally planned.
 Anastasija sings very consistently and can sing the same vocal line countless times in the same way.
 Without Eva, it simply sounds empty, and Ilija brings all the flair to the music.

 Eva: Anastasija is great because she always brings good energy.
 Martin is great because he always has melodic songs.